-This places to live vocabulary lesson will help you use the words studio, flat, cottage, detached house, terraced house, semi-detached house, kennel, bungalow, mansion and penthouse, correctly.
+This places to live vocabulary lesson will help you understand the words studio, flat, cottage, detached house, terraced house, semi-detached house, kennel, bungalow, mansion and penthouse correctly.

 (a) studio noun a small flat that has only one main room